An unstable land

 Swamped by mud

 Many eruptions have taken place over the last 1.5 million years.
 In just the last few thousand years, the whole region has been covered in ash from eruptions of the Taupō, Okataina and Rotorua volcanoes.
 Vegetation was destroyed many times, as buried and charred forests attest.
-The pyroclastic flows from the massive Taupō eruption around 200 AD would have incinerated everything within an area of 20,000 square kilometres – about a sixth of the North Island – and reached Mt Tongariro within minutes.
+The pyroclastic flows from the massive Taupō eruption around 232 CE incinerated everything within an area of 20,000 square kilometres – about a sixth of the North Island – and reached Mt Tongariro within minutes.
 Its effect on the atmosphere was chronicled by the Chinese and the Romans.

-The Tarawera eruption around 1314 AD covered the region with a layer of ash, known as Kaharoa ash.
+The Tarawera eruption around 1314 CE covered the region with a layer of ash, known as Kaharoa ash.

 Mt Ngāuruhoe is Tongariro’s youngest vent.
-It erupted about 70 times between 1839 and 1975, but has been dormant since then.
+It erupted about 70 times between 1839 and 1975, but has been dormant since.
 Ruapehu’s 1945 eruptions smothered crops and farmland.
-Its 1995–96 eruptions closed the ski fields, which had a big economic impact on local communities.
+Its 1995–96 eruptions closed the skifields, which had a big economic impact on local communities.
 Ash fell as far away as Northland and Marlborough.

 Geysers, hot springs and mud pools

 Throughout the Taupō Volcanic Zone, the ground is heated by magma (molten rock) close to the surface.
-Water is superheated, far above the normal boiling temperature of 100°C. The most active geothermal field is at Whakarewarewa in Rotorua city, with more than 500 hot springs, and seven geysers aligned north–south along a buried fault.
+Water is superheated, far above the normal boiling temperature of 100°C. The most active geothermal field is at Whakarewarewa in Rotorua city, where there are more than 500 hot springs, and seven geysers aligned north–south along a buried fault.

 All the major Rotorua lakes are products of volcanic activity.
 Lake Rotorua (279 m above sea level) is one caldera, and is the area’s biggest lake at 80 square kilometres.
 Lakes Tarawera (41 square kilometres), Okataina, Okareka and Rotomahana occupy the Okataina caldera along with part of Lake Rotoiti.

 Lake Rotoiti (34 square kilometres) is the third largest Rotorua lake, and has a maximum depth of 93.5 metres.
-Lakes Tarawera and Rotomahana have maximum depths of 87.5 metres and 125 metres.
+Lakes Tarawera and Rotomahana have maximum depths of 87.5 metres and 125 metres respectively.

 The Waikato River has eight lakes formed behind man-made hydroelectricity dams – Lakes Aratiatia, Ōhakuri, Ātiamuri, Whakamaru, Maraetai, Waipapa, Arapuni and Karapiro.

 Of all North Island regions, the Volcanic Plateau is closest to having a continental climate.
-Summers are hot and winters cool.
+Summers are warm and winters cool.
 Rotorua and Taupō are the highest-altitude urban centres on the island, at 279 metres and 369 metres respectively.
-Taupō has 69 ground frost days a year – the most of any North Island town – and a July (winter) mean temperature of less than 8°C.
+Taupō has 69 days of ground frost a year – the most of any North Island town – and a July mean temperature of below 7°C.

-Taupō is drier than Rotorua, with an average rainfall of 1,102 millimetres a year compared with Rotorua’s 1,401 millimetres.
+Taupō is noticeably drier than Rotorua, with an average annual rainfall of 960 millimetres compared with Rotorua’s 1,341 millimetres.
 But the plateau generally is dry relative to the mountains – much more rain falls on the Kaimanawa and Mamaku ranges and the central volcanoes.
-In winter, snow falls on the summits of the central volcanoes and the Kaimanawa Mountains, sometimes closing the Desert Road between Rangipō and Waiōuru.
+In winter, snow falls on the summits of the central volcanoes and the Kaimanawa Mountains, sometimes closing the Desert Road section of State Highway 1 between Rangipō and Waiōuru.